denisgomes/psi/docs/preface/main.rst

 Preface
 =======

+Pipe Stress Infinity (PSI_) is an engineering design and analysis software used to evaluate the structural behavior and stresses of piping systems to a variety of different codes and standards.

 PSI has an active developer and user community.
 If you find a bug or a problem with the documentation, please open an issue with the `issue tracker`_.
 Anyone is welcome to join our discord_ server were a lot of the development discussion